Yes, AOC Can Still Be A Democratic Socialist & Wear A $14,000 Suit For Vanity Fair

 Advertisement

-Even Ocasio-Cortez's $300 haircut and highlights — a pretty standard styling cost in a city like Washington, D.C. — came under fire last year.
-Meanwhile, President Trump wrote off $70,000 USD worth of "hair styling" costs during his time hosting The Apprentice.
+Even Ocasio-Cortez's $300 (£230) haircut and highlights — a pretty standard styling cost in a city like Washington, D.C. — came under fire last year.
+Meanwhile, President Trump wrote off $70,000 (£54,100) worth of "hair styling" costs during his time hosting The Apprentice.

 But Ocasio-Cortez's identity as a young, Latina woman has only intensified that criticism waged against her; it’s easy to lean into sexist stereotypes to suggest that an established politician might not fully grasp the ideals with is fighting for — like Democratic Socialism — and try to discredit her on something as surface-level as her appearance.